 In our Phase 2 DSUVIA placebo-controlled bunionectomy study (SAP202), two patients in the DSUVIA 30 mcg group (5%) discontinued treatment due to an AE, one unrelated to study drug and the other probably related to study drug.
 There were no SAEs deemed related to study drug.
-In our Phase 3 placebo-controlled abdominal surgery study (SAP301), no DSUVIA-treated patients dropped out of the trial prematurely due to an AE (4% in placebo group).
+In our Phase 3 placebocontrolled abdominal surgery study (SAP301), no DSUVIA-treated patients dropped out of the trial prematurely due to an AE (4% in placebo group).
 There were two SAEs determined to be related to study drug in the placebo-treated group.
 In our Phase 3 open-label, single-arm emergency room study (SAP302), no DSUVIA-treated patients dropped out of the trial prematurely due to an AE.
 One patient had an SAE possibly or probably related to study drug.
 In our post-operative study in patients aged 40 years or older (SAP303), 3% of DSUVIA-treated patients dropped out of the trial prematurely due to an AE.
 There were no SAEs deemed related to study drug.

-If any of our future products, including DSUVIA or Zalviso, cause serious or unexpected side effects after receiving marketing approval, a number of potentially significant negative consequences could result, including:
+If DSUVIA, or any of our future products, including Zalviso, cause serious or unexpected side effects after receiving marketing approval, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw their approval of the product or impose restrictions on its distribution in the form of modified Risk Evaluation and Mitigation Strategies, or REMS; - regulatory authorities may require the addition of labeling statements, such as warnings or contraindications; - · we may be required to change the way the product is administered or conduct additional clinical trials; - we could be sued and held liable for harm caused to patients; or, - · our reputation may suffer.
+- regulatory authorities may withdraw their approval of the product or impose restrictions on its distribution in the form of modified Risk Evaluation and Mitigation Strategies, or REMS; - regulatory authorities may require the addition of labeling statements, such as warnings or contraindications; - we may be required to change the way the product is administered or conduct additional clinical trials; - we could be sued and held liable for harm caused to patients; or, - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of the affected product candidate and could substantially increase the costs of commercializing our product candidates.
+Any of these events could prevent us from achieving or maintaining market acceptance of DSUVIA or the affected product candidate and could substantially increase the costs of commercializing our product candidates.

-Additional time may be required to obtain U.S. regulatory approval for DSUVIA and Zalviso because they are drug/device combination products.\
+Additional time may be required to obtain U.S. regulatory approval for Zalviso because it is a drug/device combination product.\

 DSUVIA and Zalviso are combination product candidates with both drug and device components.
 The FDA requires both the drug and device components of combination product candidates to be reviewed as part of an NDA submission.
 There are very few examples of the FDA approval process for drug/device combination products such as DSUVIA and Zalviso.
-As a result, we have in the past, and may in the future, experience delays in the development and commercialization of both DSUVIA and Zalviso due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
-For example, the DSUVIA CRL received from the FDA in October 2017 contains requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed label in at least 50 patients.
+As a result, we have in the past, experienced delays in the development and commercialization of DSUVIA, and may in the future, experience delays in the development and commercialization of Zalviso, due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
+For example, we originally submitted the NDA for DSUVIA in December 2016.
+In October 2017, we received a CRL from the FDA for DSUVIA which contained requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed label in at least 50 patients.
 AcelRx had a Type A post-action meeting with the FDA in January 2018 to discuss the topics covered in the CRL and to clarify the path to move towards resubmission of the DSUVIA NDA.
 In the Type A meeting, we discussed a proposal to address the safety of DSUVIA dosed at the maximum amount by reducing the maximum dose in the proposed label.
-In April 2018, we completed the HF study to validate the revised DFU and in May 2018, we announced the resubmission of the DSUVIA NDA and the PDUFA goal date of November 3, 2018.
+In April 2018, we completed the HF study to validate the revised Directions for Use, or DFU, and in May 2018, we announced the resubmission of the DSUVIA NDA.
+As a result, the DSUVIA NDA was not approved by the FDA until November 2018.